morlandi/django-task/README.rst

 **Purposes**

-    - create async tasks programmatically
+- create async tasks either programmatically or from admin
-    - create and monitor async tasks from admin
+- monitor async tasks from admin
 - log all tasks in the database for later inspection
+- optionally save task-specific logs in a TextField and/or in a FileField

 **Details**